 Resist the urge.
 You will learn way more by listening.

 5. Asking the Wrong Questions

-So often I see leaders ask leading questions that ensure they get told what they want to hear.
+I often see leaders ask leading questions that ensure they get told what they want to hear.
 You already know what you think.
-Have the courage to ask the questions that might surface answers that frustrate you.
+Have the courage to ask questions that might surface answers that frustrate you.
 It’s better to know what people are really thinking.